dbcraig/LmRaC/README.md

 ## Usage - Experiments

+xxx

 ### Experimental Results

 xxx DEG example

 ### Creating an experimental context

-xxx
+When asking questions about experiments LmRaC will first search for documents indexed for the experiment.
+This means documents in the experiments *docs/* folder.
+These are either saved answers or uploaded documents.
+In either case these documents have been copied to the *docs/* folder and, most importantly, had their embeddings computed so that they are available for search.

+Creating a context, therefore, means creating a group of documents that provide a focused knowledge base relative to the experiment.
+This can be background documents on genes, pathways and diseases generated from general questions.
+It can also include relevant protocol or other background documents that provide details relevant to interpreting your experimental results.

+Importantly, one of the strengths of LmRaC is that though it will use this experimental context, it can also search the general literature.
+Keep this in mind when formulating your questions.

+**IMPORTANT** Experiment documents are "authoritative" when asking experimental questions.
+LmRaC does not implicitly use GPT4 to validate or otherwise confirm the veracity of any document that is uploaded.
+Therefore, for example, if you upload experiment documents that provide evidence that the world is flat, expect answers to use this "fact."
+You are the author of your experimental findings!

 #### Saving Answers to Experiments

+From the [Answers Window](#Answers-Window) select any answers you want saved to a specific experiment.
+Select an index.
+Click on the copy documents icon.
 Keep in mind that when an answer is saved to an experiment, the text of the answer is saved in the experiment directory, but the embeddings (i.e., searchable meaning) are saved in an index along with metadata that links it to the experiment.
 When asking questions about the experiment, you must use this index.

-saving answers to experiment from Answers dialog

-#### Manual upload
+#### Manual document upload

-xxx Using the LmRaC interface to load ... so embeddings are created
+Documents can also be uploaded to experiments manually.
+Simply ask LmRaC to "load experiment document to *< experiment >*".
+You will be prompted for the document name.
+Once copied to the experiment's *docs/* folder, embeddings will be computed and added to the current index.
+This makes the document available for questions.

+Although it is possible to simply copy documents into the experiment's *docs/* folder, embeddings will not be computed, therefore, the documents are not searchable when asking questions about the experiment.
+Use the "load experiment documents" command to make the document available.

+**IMPORTANT** Docker containers can only see directories that have been mounted using the **-v** command.
+This means the path to upload documents is relative to the container's mount point.
+For example, if you run the LmRaC container with **-v $(pwd)/work:/app/user**, LmRaC can only see folders in the work/ directory tree, **and** these are referenced in the path */app/user*.
+So, if you want to load a document from *work/my-docs/experimentInfo.txt* the full path when using the LmRaC load command would be */app/user/my-docs/experimentInfo.txt*.

 ------------------------------------------------------------------------